 2.1 Introduction 2

 2.2 Elementary scattering theory: Elastic scattering 2

-2.3 Fundamental scattering theory: The Born series 5
+2.3 Fundamental scattering theory: The Born series 6

-2.4 Coherence .10
+2.4 Coherence 10

-2.5 Pair correlation functions .12
+2.5 Pair correlation functions 12

-2.6 Form-factor .13
+2.6 Form-factor 13

-2.7 Scattering from a periodic lattice in three dimensions .15
+2.7 Scattering from a periodic lattice in three dimensions 15

-2.8 Probes for scattering experiments in condensed matter science e 16
+2.8 Probes for scattering experiments in condensed matter science 16

-2.9 Properties of the neutron .17
+2.9 Properties of the neutron 17

-2.10 Nuclear interaction: Scattering and absorption .19
+2.10 Nuclear interaction: Scattering and absorption 19

-2.11 Neutron absorption .21
+2.11 Neutron absorption 21

-2.12 Coherent and incoherent scattering .24
+2.12 Coherent and incoherent scattering 24

-2.13 Magnetic neutron scattering .28
+2.13 Magnetic neutron scattering 28

-2.14 Comparison of probes .28
+2.14 Comparison of probes 28

-Refe rences .31
+Refer ences 31

-Exer cises .32
+Exerc cises 32

-Lecture Notes of the JCNS Laboratory Course Neutron Scattering (Forschungszentrum Jülich, 2015, all rights reserved)
+Lecture Notes of the JCNS Laboratory Course Neutron Scattering.

-After the very qualitative introduction given in chapter 1, we now have to move to a more quantitative description of neutron scattering, giving the basic formulas for the most single cases.
+After the very qualitative introduction given in chapter 1, we now have to move to a more quantitative description of neutron scattering, giving the basic formulas for the simplest cases.

 This lecture is organized as follows: First we give a very basic general introduction into elementary scattering theory for elastic scattering.
 Then a more rigorous derivation in the framework of the Born series follows.
-This section can be skipped by beginners, but is provided for completeness.
+This section can be skipped by beginners but is provided for completeness.

 We will introduce the concepts of coherence and pair correlation functions.
 Then we will discuss, which probes are most relevant for condensed matter investigations and present in some detail the interaction of neutrons with matter leading to the absorption and scattering cross-sections.
-More details can be found in [1 - 5].
+More details can be found in [1 - 6].